Rubio touts progress with Venezuela’s new leaders in US Senate hearing

 “For the first time in 20 years, we are having serious conversations about eroding and eliminating the Iranian presence, the Chinese influence, the Russian presence as well.
 In fact, I will tell you that there are many elements there in Venezuela that welcome a return to establishing relations with the United States on multiple fronts,” he said.

-Mr Rubio was due to meet at the State Department later on Jan 28 with Venezuelan opposition leader Maria Corina Machado, amid questions of whether Mr Trump would install her as Venezuela’s leader to replace Mr Maduro.
+Mr Rubio met at the State Department later on Jan 28 with Venezuelan opposition leader Maria Corina Machado, amid questions about whether Mr Trump would ever install her as Venezuela’s leader to replace Maduro.

-Mr Rubio told the committee Mr Maduro had to be removed from power
+In his testimony, Mr Rubio said Mr Maduro had to be

 “It was an untenable situation and it had to be addressed,” Mr Rubio said.